RedXi/vatsimbrief-helper/README.md

 * Windows can be toggled inside the plugins menu `Plugins / FlyWithLua / FlyWithLua Macros`:
   * `Vatsimbrief Helper Flight Plan`: Opens/closes a window showing a relevant excerpt of the flight plan.
   * `Vatsimbrief Helper ATC`: Opens/closes a window showing relevant ATC frequencies.
-  * `Vatsimbrief Helper Control`: Opens/closes a window for setting the Simbrief username or reloading the flight plan or ATC data manually.
+  * `Vatsimbrief Helper Control`: Opens/closes a window for setting the Simbrief username, reloading the flight plan or ATC data manually, and configuring the download of flight plans.
+The settings window should not remain opened during the flight.
+It shows a big lumpy to simplify user interaction in VR.
 * If an attribute has two values separated by `/`, the left value refers to the **destination** and the right one to the **alternate**
 * Windows will refresh automatically every minute.
 * If you find that the font in a window is too small, scale it up by dragging the bottom right corner of each window.